 When to File For Child Custody

-If you are in the midst of a divorce or breakup that involves children, it’s imperative that you know when to file for child custody and what to expect during the process.
+If you are in the midst of a divorce or breakup that involves children, it’s imperative that you know when to file for child custody and what to expect from the process.

-In some cases, it may be best to file for temporary custody before a divorce is final.
-In others, parents decide to await the final custody decision made by a judge.
+In some cases, it may be best to file for temporary custody before your divorce is final.
+In others, parents may decide to await the final custody decision made by a judge.
 Your choice will depend on the specifics of your case and state laws.

 Parents involved in highly contested divorces may benefit from a temporary order of custody.
 It allows their temporary custodial arrangement to be recognized and enforced by the courts.
 Temporary orders can be beneficial if you:

 Either parent can file for temporary custody.
 Typically, parents can file when they have an active divorce case or are in the midst of a dispute over current custodial orders.
-If both parents are able to agree to the terms of temporary custody, the court can potentially agree to the order without the need for a hearing.
+If both parents can agree to the terms of temporary custody, the court can potentially agree to the order without the need for a hearing.

 What Does Temporary Custody Decide?

-Temporary custody orders determine what parent has physical and legal custody of the children throughout the duration of a divorce case or child custody case.
-In addition to custody issues, temporary orders can address temporary child support as well as spousal support.
+Temporary custody orders determine which parent has physical and legal custody of the children throughout a divorce or child custody case.
+In addition to custody issues, temporary orders can address child support as well as spousal support.

 The court uses the same formula to determine temporary custody as they do when making final orders.
 All decisions are made based on what’s in the child’s best interest.
 Thus, it is important to build and effectively present a strong case to the court for its considerations.

-When a divorce is finalized, temporary custody agreements are no longer enforceable.
-Final custody orders take precedence over any temporary orders.
-In general, parents that are awarded temporary sole custody are more likely to gain permanent custody since they have already proven to the court that living with them is in the child’s best interest.
+After a divorce is finalized, temporary custody agreements are no longer enforceable.
+Final custody orders take precedence over temporary orders.
+In general, parents who are awarded temporary sole custody are more likely to gain permanent custody since they have already proven to the court that a living arrangement with them is in the child’s best interest.

-Procedures for filing for child custody vary state-to-state.
-Generally, child custody cases can take months to conclude.
-The amount of time it takes to file for custody to receiving a final ruling will largely depend on how complex your case is and whether or not you and your spouse can agree on a child custody plan before going to court.
+Procedures to file for child custody vary from state to state.
+Generally, child custody cases take months to conclude.
+The amount of time it takes to file for custody and receive a final ruling will largely depend on how complex your case is and whether or not you and your spouse can agree on a child custody plan before going to court.

-Working with a child custody lawyer can potentially expedite the process.
-They can help you to efficiently navigate the process, identify your needs, limit procedural mistakes, and negotiate with your ex.
+Working with a child custody lawyer can expedite the process.
+A lawyer helps you to efficiently navigate the process, identify your needs, limit procedural mistakes, and negotiate with your ex.

-Each state has its own child custody laws and procedures.
+Each state has child custody laws and procedures.
 However, there are a few steps that most states have in common.
-Learn more about the general steps to file for child custody below.
+Learn more about these general steps to file for child custody below.

 Before visiting the clerk’s office, contact them.
-They will let you know where to get the documents.
-Some states allow you to download blank forms online, others require you to come to the clerk’s office to pick up the paperwork.
+They will let you know where to get the documents you need.
+Some states allow you to download blank forms online, others require you to come to the clerk’s office to pick up your paperwork.

-After the forms have been completed and reviewed by your child custody attorney, you must file them.
-At this time, the clerk’s office will give you a hearing date.
-It is important to note that the clerk’s office cannot give you legal advice about your specific case, that should be reserved for your lawyer.
+After the forms have been completed and reviewed by your child custody attorney, they must be filed.
+At this time, the clerk’s office will assign a hearing date.
+It is important to note that the clerk’s office cannot give legal advice about your specific case, that question should be reserved for your lawyer.

-Each state has its own laws for how to serve child custody papers to the other parent.
-In most cases, it must be served within 30 - 60 days (depending on the state).
+Each state has laws for how to serve child custody papers to the co-parent.
+In most cases, they must be served within 30 - 60 days (depending on the state).
 You can use a professional process serving company or your child custody lawyer to serve the paperwork.
 Check with your state or lawyer for specific requirements.

 Pay Attention to Deadlines

 Every child custody case has deadlines.
-The courts allow a certain amount of time to serve paperwork, file motions, enter evidence, etc. Missing deadlines and/or making other procedural mistakes can be costly, delay important child custody decisions, or have a negative impact on your overall case.
+The courts allow a certain amount of time to serve paperwork, file motions, enter evidence, etc. Missing deadlines and/or making other procedural mistakes can be costly, delay important child custody decisions, or negatively impact your overall case.

 If you wish for any order of child custody (temporary or final) to be legally recognized and enforceable, you must go to court.
 Parents that draft and sign a parental agreement before the divorce is finalized may only need to attend a hearing to get the court’s approval.

-Outcomes of child custody cases largely depend on which parent is able to convince the court that their child custody plan is in the best interest of the child.
+Outcomes of child custody cases largely depend on which parent can convince the court that their child custody plan is in the best interest of the child.
 Typically, the party with the most proven and experienced legal team has the upper hand.
 Representing yourself pro se can lead to legal errors, misjudgments, and unfavorable rulings.

 The exact cost of filing fees, process servers, etc. will vary depending on your state.
 In general, it can cost hundreds of dollars to file for child custody.
 If you are unable to afford the fees, the clerk’s office will usually have information about applying for fee waivers.

-In addition to the costs of filing for child custody, you may also have to pay for a mediator, child custody evaluator, expert witnesses, etc. You could potentially spend thousands of dollars before adding the cost of a child custody lawyer.
+In addition to the costs of filing for child custody, you may also have to pay for a mediator, child custody evaluator, expert witnesses, etc. You could potentially spend thousands of dollars plus the cost of a child custody lawyer.